 - Be sure your kids stay with you.
 Do not let them just run off and do the caves by themselves.

-- If you are looking for Polar Cave coupons, check your Breathe NH Fun Pass book!
+- If you are looking for Polar Cave coupons, check the Fun Pass Book.
 It has a buy one get one coupon within the book!
 Don’t forget to bring the book with you to take advantage of this savings.

 - Bring a few quarters to feed the ducks and animals after your hike!